England Football Online

 Match Report by Norman Giller

-Goals from Bobby Charlton and Geoff Hurst lifted England to victory in this play-off for third place in the European Championship Finals.
+Goals from Bobby Charlton and Geoff Hurst lifted England to victory in this play-off for third place in the European Championship finals.
 Nobby Stiles was recalled for his first England match for fourteen months in place of the suspended Alan Mullery, and played in his trademark tigerish style.
-The Russians had been deadlocked with Italy after extra-time in a goalless semi-final.
-Italy went through to the final on an unsatisfactory toss of a coin (even critics of the penalty shoot out deciders could not accept that this was the right way to settle stalemated matches).
+The Soviets had been deadlocked with Italy after extra-time in a goalless semi-final.
+Italy went through to the final on an unsatisfactory toss of a coin (even critics of the penalty-shoot-out deciders could not accept that this was the right way to settle stalemated matches).
 Italy then beat Yugoslavia 2-0 in a replay of the final after a 1-1 draw.
 For Sir Alf Ramsey and his England players the priority now was the defence of their World Cup in Mexico in 1970.

 Source Notes